Tinaya Alexander

-Tinaya Chantae Evelyn Alexander (born 15 April 1999) is an English footballer who plays as a forward for Reading.
+Tinaya Chantae Evelyn Alexander (born 15 April 1999) is an English footballer who plays as a forward for HB Køge Women.

 Career

 LSU Tigers

 In 2017, Alexander joined the LSU Tigers in the United States.
+It was announced she would miss the rest of the season with a knee injury.

+On 2 November 2021, Alexander was named All-SEC first-team honors, the first player for LSU to do so since Lucy Parker in 2018.

+Alexander's 22 assists during her time with LSU makes her the joint 2nd highest assister in school history.

 Washington Spirit

-Before the 2022 season, she signed for American side Washington Spirit.
-On 20 March 2022, she debuted for Washington Spirit during a 0–0 draw with Orlando Pride.
+Before the 2022 season, Alexander signed for American side Washington Spirit.
+She was drafted 14th overall during the Round 2 pick.
+On 20 March 2022, she debuted for Washington Spirit in the NWSL Challenge Cup during a 0–0 draw with Orlando Pride.

 Montpellier HSC

 On 20 September 2022, the Spirit transferred Alexander for an undisclosed fee to French club Montpellier HSC.
 She made her debut against Olympique Lyonnais on 23 September 2022.

 Reading

 On 4 February 2023, Reading announced the signing of Alexander from Montpellier.
+On 29 June 2023, Reading announced the departure of Alexander.

+London City Lionesses

+On 4 August 2023, Alexander was announced at London City Lionesses on a one year contract.
+On 25 June 2024, it was announced that Alexander would be leaving London City Lionesses when her contract expired.

+HB Køge

+On 29 August 2024, Alexander was announced at HB Køge on a two year contract.